Skip to content

 Custom Service Providers

-You can build custom service providers for any hardware, bus protocol, or external system.
-A service provider is a standalone process that communicates with the Dale runtime over the local MQTT broker using MQTT 5.0.
-It can be written in any language or technology — .NET, Python, Rust, CODESYS, TwinCAT, or bare-metal firmware.
+Custom service providers can be built for any hardware, bus protocol, or external system.
+A service provider is a standalone process that communicates with the Dale runtime (for contract messaging) and Mesh (for registration and health) over the local MQTT broker using MQTT 5.0.
+It can be written in any language — .NET, Python, Rust, CODESYS, TwinCAT, or bare-metal firmware.